git/git.github.io/rev_news/drafts/edition-116.md

-    + Contrast with [Using Git to Manage Todos](https://jezenthomas.com/2015/10/using-git-to-manage-todos/ by Jezen Thomas (2015), mentioned in [Git Rev News Edition #](https://git.github.io/rev_news/2015/11/11/edition-9/), which is about using Git to help manage TODO or FIXME comments in the codebase (assuming that for example your IDE does not have plugin for managing TODOs).
+    + Contrast with [Using Git to Manage Todos](https://jezenthomas.com/2015/10/using-git-to-manage-todos/ by Jezen Thomas (2015), mentioned in [Git Rev News Edition #](https://git.github.io/rev_news/2015/11/11/edition-9/), which is about using Git to help manage TODO or FIXME comments in the codebase (assuming that for example your IDE does not have a plugin for managing TODOs).
     + One can also consider using a CLI tool that stores data in plain text files for managing TODOs, like [Taskwarrior](https://taskwarrior.org/).
 Plain text files work well with Git.